vincemuller/CropCurious/README.md

 ### 🖼 UI/UX Design and Inspiration

-The map-based search and interaction design in CropCurious was heavily inspired by the exceptional user experience of the AllTrails app.
+The map based search and interaction design in CropCurious was heavily inspired by the exceptional user experience of the AllTrails app.
 I admire AllTrails' seamless integration of map navigation, smooth transitions, and intuitive search interactions — and aimed to replicate that level of polish where possible.

-From gesture-driven bottom sheets to dynamic map overlays, this project is a personal attempt to bring AllTrails-like design quality into an agricultural field scouting context.
+From gesture driven bottom sheets to dynamic map overlays, this project is a personal attempt to bring AllTrails-like design quality into an agricultural field scouting context.

 ---